meltano/meltano/docs/docs/reference/command-line-interface.md

 [discoverable plugin](/concepts/plugins#discoverable-plugins) with the provided name to your [`meltano.yml` project file](/concepts/project#plugins) using a [shadowing plugin definition](/concepts/project#shadowing-plugin-definitions).

+The `--force` will ignore the required Python version declared by the plugins.

 If multiple [variants](/concepts/plugins#variants) of the discoverable plugin are available, the specific variant to add can be identified using the `--variant` option: